BobbyDrawz/ScaleCreate_/README.md

 btw this needs python libraries mido and easygui to work

-start by opening cmd.exe in the folder wit ur copy of scalecreate.py type 'pip install mido' and 'pip install easygui' now you type 'python scalecreate.py' and the program should execute!
+start by opening cmd.exe in the folder wit ur copy of scalecreate.py type 'pip install mido easygui' then you type 'python scalecreate.py' and the program should execute!